Building positive body image in kids

 It’s important that kids feel good about their bodies.
-Having a positive body image will let them develop stronger self-esteem, resilience and healthier behaviour.
+Having a positive body image will help them develop strong self-esteem, resilience and choose healthier behaviours.
 It doesn’t matter what your child looks like, there are ways you can help them feel good about their body.

 What is a positive body image?

 A positive body image is important for your child’s mental and physical wellbeing.
-If a child has a positive body image, it means they can accept, appreciate and respect their body.
-Even if there’s a part of themselves that they don’t like, most of the time they feel will comfortable and happy about their body.
+If a child has a positive body image, it means they accept, appreciate and respect their body.
+Even if they dislike part of themselves, body positivity will help them feel comfortable and happy about their body most of the time.

 It’s important for everyone — both adults and children — to feel good about their body so that they have better self-esteem or healthier sense of self.
 A positive body image also improves self-acceptance.
 This supports the development of resilience to illnesses such as eating disorders and depression.
-A child with a positive body image will be more likely to have a healthy outlook on life, to exercise, to eat more healthily, and to be happier within themselves.
+A child with a positive body image will be more likely to:

 While puberty is a high risk time for poor body image and other resulting issues, body image is important even for the youngest children.
-By the age of 3 or 4, children start to realise that their bodies belong to them and that they are different from other people.
+By the age of 3 or 4, children start to realise that their bodies belong to them.
+They will recognise that their body is different from other people.
 When they start school, many children compare their bodies to those of other children.
 Research has shown that children as young as 8 may start to develop poor body image.
 It is important to encourage positive body image from a young age.

 What can affect a child’s body image?

 Everyone can feel dissatisfied with their body from time to time.
-Children may be upset both about things they can change and things they can’t — whether they are fat or thin, whether they have freckles, how big their muscles are, their appearance, height or how fast they can run.
+Children may be upset both about things they can change and things they can’t, such as:

-The way children feel about their bodies is influenced by many things, including how their parents, relatives, teachers and friends talk about bodies.
-Teasing or making comments about your child’s body can make them feel worse about themselves.
+The way children feel about their bodies is influenced by many things.
+This includes how their parents, relatives, teachers and friends talk about their own bodies.
+Teasing or making comments about your child’s body can make them feel worse or bad about themselves.

 Try to model good behaviours by not constantly talking about losing weight, dieting and criticising your own body.
 Also, do not criticise the bodies of others.
 These can lead to your child developing a poor body image, even if they have nothing to worry about in terms of their own body shape and health.

-Girls are more at risk of negative body image than boys, especially as they grow older, although many boys are also unhappy with their bodies.
+Girls are at more risk of having negative body image than boys, especially as they grow older.
+Although, many boys are also unhappy with their bodies.
 Children who have a larger body size are also more at risk.

 Ways to build your child’s positive body image

-One way to build a positive body image in your child is to make exercise fun.
+One way to build a positive body image in your child, is to make exercise fun.
 Children love to use their bodies and learn what they can do.
 You can make physical activity enjoyable family activities.
-These may include swimming, dancing in the loungeroom, kicking a ball around outside or riding a bike pleasant family activities.
+These may include swimming, dancing in the loungeroom, kicking a ball around outside or riding a bike.

 It’s important to build your child’s self-esteem.
-Praise your child’s achievements — not how they look — and make sure you praise their friends too.
+Praise your child’s achievements — not how they look — and do the same for their friends and yourself.
 Give your child lots of love and cuddles and focus on their strengths.
 Talk to the school if you think your child is being bullied.

 Dealing with weight

-It’s important not to comment on your child’s weight or to criticise their body.
+Ensure that you do not to comment on your child’s weight or criticise their body.
 Rather than commenting on their appearance, find something about their character to comment on, for example, how kind they are or how hard they try.

-It’s important to try not to make food and weight a moral issue.
-For example, avoid using words like “good” or “bad” to describe food, and don’t totally ban some foods – it will just make you child want them more!
+It’s important not to make food and weight a moral issue.
+For example, avoid using words like 'good' or 'bad' to describe food.
+Completely banning a certain food type only makes us want it more.

-If you’re dieting yourself, or worried about your own body image, make sure you don’t involve your child.
+If you’re dieting yourself, or worried about your own body image, don’t involve your child.
 It’s a good idea to eat meals together as a family, hide your scales, and make sure you don’t let your child know if you are on a diet.